Complete Streets policy development

 Why do we need a Complete Streets policy?

 Complete Streets policies formalize a community’s intent to plan, design, and maintain streets so they are safe for all users of all ages and abilities.
-Policies direct transportation planners and engineers to consistently design and construct the right-of-way to accommodate all anticipated users, including pedestrians, bicyclists, public transportation users, motorists, and freight vehicles.
+Policies direct transportation planners and engineers to consistently design and construct the right-of-way to prioritize the safety of the most vulnerable people who use the street including people walking, biking, and moving actively with assistive devices.

 What’s in a Complete Streets policy?